Bicycle Laws for Riders and Others

-Statutes and Codes - Sidewalk Bicycle Accidents
+Statutes and Codes - Sidewalk Bicycle Accidents.

 Riding a bicycle in the rain gutter, or even the designated bike lane on many narrow city streets can seem like a death sentence in heavy or even light traffic.
 For this reason, a few cities have established municipal codes allowing riders to get out of the traffic and onto a barrier that includes the curb.
 I am talking about making it legal to traverse the sidewalks on a bike.

 Important: Yes, it is true, in Southern California communities such as Los Angeles, Beverly Hills, West Hollywood, Venice, Santa Monica, each city has differing laws for bicyclists.
-Apparently, these are to help keep riders safe from traffic.
+These are to help keep riders safe from traffic.
 But this also creates problems for knowing uniformity of laws as you pass from city neighborhoods and riding lanes.

 So in the event of a crash, the person riding the bike can suffer serious bodily harm.
 Most of all, these will require medical care.
-When a motor vehicle, hazardous bike lane or flawed design hurt a rider, the at-fault party remains responsible for the damages.
+When a motor vehicle, hazardous bike lane, or flawed design hurt a rider, the at-fault party remains responsible for the damages.

-What are the Best Big City Bicycle Riding Rules?
+The Big City Bicycle Riding Rules?

 As discussed above, bicycle riding laws vary from one city to another.
 So where in some cities it is legal to ride on the sidewalk and in others, it is not.
-Riding on the sidewalk or if it is prohibited or not, may become a major factor in a claim where the bicyclist becomes harmed in a collision with a motor vehicle.
+Riding on the sidewalk, or if it is prohibited or not, may become a significant factor in a claim where the bicyclist becomes harmed in a collision with a motor vehicle.
 Motorists must watch for bicyclists.
 When bicyclists can ride on sidewalks, drivers must be alert to riders leaving or approaching sidewalks.

 Important: If a bicyclist cannot ride on the city's sidewalk and gets in a collision, the motorist has a negligence per se defense.
 Now he or she can say it was unreasonable or unforeseeable to expect the cyclist to leave the sidewalk into traffic.
 After all, it remains prohibited to ride on the sidewalk, or even in a crosswalk for that matter.